marxinal/Fairphone-Purchase-Intention/README.md

 <img width="676" alt="Fairphone_image" src="https://user-images.githubusercontent.com/94328819/221056848-95920635-1ee5-4f63-98bf-827d9ae39109.png">

+Note: The code cannot be displayed due to privacy reasons, likewise most of the plots from the projects.

 ## Project Description and Initiation
 Fairphone, a smartphone manufacturer focused on creating sustainable smartphones, wants to gain insight into their marketing strategies across different country customer bases and important factors that influence purchase intention in order to determine their most effective marketing approach.